btcpayserver/btcpayserver-doc/docs/Walkthrough.md

 ### Pay Button

-You can easily embed the button into HTML.
+You can easily embed a donation or a payment button into an HTML of your website.
 When the customer or a visitor clicks on the button, BTCPay displays a checkout page and an invoice for them.

 For more information, check [Create a payment button](./Apps.md#payment-button)